00jferna/Meetup_Clone/README_OLD.md

 Creates a new user, logs them in as the current user, and returns the current user's information.

-* Require Authentication: false
+- Require Authentication: false
-* Request
+- Request

-  * Method: POST
+  - Method: **POST**
-  * URL: /api/users
+  - URL: **'/user/create'**
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {